Shaw apologises for 'error of judgement' over school funding

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-He said today that the mistake wasn't one that would warrant his resignation as co-leader.
-However, he admitted there was a risk that the Green Party wouldn't make it back into Parliament.

-Shaw, who is Associate Finance Minister, has met with a variety of organisations, including schools groups and unions, saying he's taken the time to reflect on their concerns and to act on them.
+The Associate Finance Minister met with a variety of organisations, including schools groups and unions, and said he's taken the time to reflect on their concerns and to act on them.

 Shaw said it was "a fair question" to ask why the money was going to a private construction project when so many public schools were run-down and mouldy.